programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 ## Visualization
-Now that the model has run, you can visualize the Wordfish model's output.
-Wordfish models scale both the documents in a corpus and also the words in the vocabulary of that corpus along horizontal and vertical axes.

-When visualizing, the convention is to display polarity along the horizontal axis.
-The vertical axis reflects a fixed effect for each word (feature) and document; for words, this fixed effect is the word's relative frequency across the entire corpus, whereas for documents it is a value relating to the relative length of each document.[^5]
+Now that the model has run, you can visualize its output.
+Wordfish models are well-suited for two distinct kinds of visualizations: a 'document-level' visualization and a 'word level' visualization, both of which are scaled along horizontal and vertical axes.
+The convention is to display polarity along the horizontal axis, while the vertical axis reflects a 'fixed effect'.
+In 'word level' visualizations, the fixed effect is each word's relative frequency, used to show dispersion across the corpus object; in 'document level' visualizations, the fixed effect is a value representing the relative length of each document.[^5]

-Wordfish models are well-suited to two distinct kinds of visualizations: a 'document-level' visualization and a ‘word level’ visualization.
-The below code will create 'word level' visualizations of how terminology is dispersed across the corpus object.

-To create the visualization, you can use Quanteda's `textplot_scale1d()` function, setting the margin parameter to "features."
-This function plays well with `ggplot2`.
-Therefore, you can use the `ggplot2` "+" to add components to the base plot.
+The below code will create 'word level' visualizations.
+You can use Quanteda's `textplot_scale1d()` function, setting the margin parameter to 'features.'
+This function plays well with `ggplot2`, so you can use the `ggplot2` '+' to add components to the base plot.
 This lesson uses the `labs()` component to create a label for the plot.

 ### Unique Words

-To produce custom visualizations, we draw from Wordfish's underlying statistics while utilizing `ggplot2` to make the plots To produce the first type of visualization, run the following code and produce a plot of all unique comment words within the corpus:
+To produce custom visualizations, we draw from Wordfish's underlying statistics and use `ggplot2` to make the plots.
+Run the following code to produce a plot of all the unique comment words found within the corpus:

 ```
 library(quanteda.textplots)